 Fire protection is provided by East Pierce Fire & Rescue.
 Tehaleh pays a voluntary $350 per-home fee to the fire department.

 The final phase of major improvements to 198th Avenue leading to the entrance of Tehaleh is underway and SR 410 intersection improvements are complete as required by the County’s Development Agreement.
 For Phase 2, Tehaleh will be funding and managing construction of a new Pierce County road, New Rhodes Lake Road East.
 The new County road will provide an east-west traffic corridor connecting the Bonney Lake plateau to SR 162 and providing fire and life safety benefits to valley residents.
-Tehaleh will also fund road improvements to SR 162 as part of a mitigation agreement with the Washington State Department of Transportation.
+Tehaleh has also broken ground this past July on construction of New Rhodes Lake Road E and will also fund road improvements to SR 162 as part of a mitigation agreement with the Washington State Department of Transportation.